Elder (Christianity): Anglicans

 An ordained Anglican minister is usually called a priest, holding the prenominal of Reverend if they are Low church or Sister or Father if they are High church.
 Lay preachers in the Anglican Communion are usually called Pastors, especially Chaplains and other pastoral office holders, who are not ordained but engage with a congregation or workplace in an advisory capacity.
 The title "Elder" is usually given to those Anglicans ministers who are not vicars, but hold a learned role within or beyond a congregation, such as a Reader who assists a priest or a Pioneer Minister who seeks to engage with those who are outside the traditional Anglican Communion structures.

 Baptists

 Historically, Baptist churches do not recognize elder as a separate office from those of pastor or deacon; it is commonly considered a synonym of deacon or pastor.
 This is not universal in Baptist circles, however, and there are many Baptist churches which are elder-led.
-The Southern Baptist Convention does not prescribe an elder-led pattern, although a number of churches in this convention, and other Baptist branches (including Reformed Baptists) are governed by a group of elders.
-The functional term 'presbytery' has been utilized among Southern Baptists to denote their ordination council.
+Others have elder councils where pastoral functions are shared according to gifts, such as teaching, management and pastoral care.